akramghaleb/Akram-Flutter-Calculator/README.md

 # akramcalculator

-Calculator provides simple mathematical functions in a beautifully designed app.
+This calculator provides simple mathematical functions in a beautifully designed app.
+It built with Admob.
+Enjoy it.

 ## Getting Started